Home » All Posts » Manufacturing Overhead: How to Calculate Labor Cost by Job

 Manufacturing overhead labor costs are for people who support manufacturing processes but don’t directly contribute to physically creating the product.
 This can include personnel like maintenance workers, quality control staff, or factory supervisors.

 These roles are necessary for the smooth operation of the production process.
 However, they don’t directly participate in the actual transformation of raw materials into finished goods.
-Therefore their wages and benefits are considered part of manufacturing overhead costs rather than direct labor costs.
+Therefore, their wages and benefits are considered part of manufacturing overhead costs rather than direct labor costs.

 Calculating Your Manufacturing Costs